fChristenson/My-life-as-a-programmer/README.md

 ### Popular

-> What are the 5 key phases of software development?

-> What is task oriented programming?

-> Should I learn task oriented programming?

-> How to create a scaleable agile development framework?

-> The main challanges when scaling an agile development process

-> What is aspect oriented programming?

-> When should I use aspect oriented programming?

-> How do I make a good odesk profile?

-> what are employers looking for in a odesk developer?

-> What is SQL?

-> What is the difference between Sequel programming language and Structured query language?

-> Should I learn the Sequel programming language?

 ### Comments

 > Job market in my country is dominated by Java.
 It has double the jobs than any other close programming languages like: C#, PHP, Python and JavaScript.
 I'm a frontend developer, with no experience, but I'm currently learning backend with Node, as I already know the language...